andresterba/streamstatus/README.md

 ## Installation

-- If you are running (archlinux)[https://www.archlinux.org/] use the (AUR-package)[https://aur.archlinux.org/packages/streamstatus/]
+- If you are running [archlinux](https://www.archlinux.org/) use the [AUR-package](https://aur.archlinux.org/packages/streamstatus/)

-- Clone this repo and build with `go build`
+- If not clone this repo and build with `go build`

 ## Usage